 How do I determine if I need to disclose?

-My business has extremely hazardous material or radioactive material in quantities that exceed threshold amounts listed in 40 CFR 355 or a hazardous material that could potentially pose a significant hazard to human health and safety, or the environment.
+Extremely Hazardous Substance or radioactive material in quantities that exceed threshold amounts listed in 40 CFR 355 or a hazardous material that could potentially pose a significant hazard to human health and safety, or the environment.

 How often do I disclose?